A provincial state of emergency remains in effect due to numerous wildfires.

 Private citizens and government ministries all have a role in controlling aquatic invasive species in Alberta.

 Aquatic invasive species (AIS) are non-native organisms that have been brought from other places into Alberta’s water.
-These species cause, or have high potential to cause, harm to our environment, economy, and human health as they become established outside their natural range.
+These species cause, or have high potential to cause, harm to our environment, economy and human health as they become established outside their natural range.
 Many AIS are very difficult to eradicate once they are established, so prevention is essential.

 Below you can find the AIS pocket guide, which will help active stewards become more familiar with the 52 prohibited species as well as additional species and fish diseases of concern in Alberta.

-If you suspect any of these species, please report them promptly, either through the AIS hotline at 1-855-336-BOAT (2628) or on EDDMapS Alberta.
+If you suspect any of these species, report them promptly, either through the AIS hotline at 1-855-336-BOAT (2628) or on EDDMapS Alberta.

 The Alberta government is working closely with a variety of stakeholders.
 Together, we have developed a program that includes these components:

 The AIS Program response actions used to detect, assess and respond to AIS introduction in Alberta are guided by the Alberta Aquatic Invasive Species Early Detection Rapid Response Plan.
 This plan provides a consistent framework for response as well as to identify the roles and responsibilities of government and stakeholders.
-Additionally, the AIS Program provides annual reports highlighting the program year and the priorities for the upcoming year.

 Keeping Alberta waters free of AIS is a high priority, and the province has formed an Inter-Provincial Territorial Agreement for Co-ordinated Regional Defence Against Invasive Species to keep these invaders out.